Reading time: 5 min.

 With the help of a trichologist and hair transplant surgeon, each prospective patient can decide on the most effective hair loss treatment for them.
 Many successful non-surgical hair restoration treatments are available if you decide hair transplant surgery isn’t right for you.

-But many pattern baldness patients opt for a hair transplant in order to get permanent, natural-looking results.
+However, many pattern baldness patients opt for a hair transplant in order to get permanent, natural-looking results.
 Surgery takes less than a day, and you’ll only need to take a few days off before you can return to normal life.

-Get the right hair loss treatment for you, book a free consultation at the Wimpole Clinic.
 We have clinics all over the UK, from Harley Street to Birmingham.
 Get in touch with your closest clinic to get started.

 Does Finasteride Work?, Wimpole Clinic